inferadb/rust/README.md

 ### Minimum Supported Rust Version

 The MSRV is **1.88.0**.
-We target two releases behind stable where possible.
-MSRV increases are noted in the [CHANGELOG](CHANGELOG.md).
-Builds on earlier compiler versions are not guaranteed.
+The crate targets approximately two releases behind stable; MSRV bumps are documented in the [CHANGELOG](CHANGELOG.md).
+Earlier compilers are not guaranteed to work.

 ## Design Guarantees